NC256/DiscordMovieBot/README.md

 - `!opinions channel_name movie_name` Returns an ordered list of all ratings for the given movie_name.
 - `!randomMovie channel_name` Returns a random movie from the given channel that has been reacted to with a red dot (used to indicate not having watched that movie yet).
 - `!secretSanta [comma separated name list]` Shuffles all the names in the list so that a secret santa gift exchange can be done.
+- `!d num` Returns a random integer between 1 and num.

 ## Built With